deepnight/ldtk/JSON_DOC.md

 <a id="ldtk-AutoRuleDef" name="ldtk-AutoRuleDef"></a>
 ## 2.1.1.
 Auto-layer rule definition
+This complex section isn't meant to be used by game devs at all, as these rules are completely resolved internally by the editor before any saving.
+You should just ignore this part.

 Value | Type | Description
 -- | -- | --
 `active` | Bool | If FALSE, the rule effect isn't applied, and no tiles are generated.